-Continuances may be granted only when the defendant appears in person and with counsel unless the court, in its discretion, may otherwise order. - 2) Misdemeanor Cases
+Continuances may be granted only when the defendant appears in person and with counsel unless the court, in its discretion, may otherwise order.

+2) Misdemeanor Cases

-The party requesting the continuance shall file with the court and serve upon opposing counsel or party, at least five (5) court days prior to the trial or hearing unless a later to
+The party requesting the continuance shall file with the court and serve upon opposing counsel or party, at least five (5) court days prior to the trial or hearing unless a later time is permitted by the court, a written motion and order for continuance stating the cause for such request.
+A new trial or hearing date may be set by such order without the necessity of any appearances, unless otherwise required by the court, provided counsel for the State and the defendant approve the written order.